 - Check out your LinkedIn connections to see if anyone you know is doing something like it.
 Ask them questions.

-- Find an online group for people in that field and consider looking around or asking questions there.
+- Find an online group for people in that field and consider looking around or asking questions in there.

 “What Will People Think If I Choose Something Alternative?”